 Section 4.
-Career Development
+Individual Development Plans (IDP)

-Career development for individual employees shall be encouraged through establishment of an Individual Development Plan (IDP).
+Employees shall be encouraged to plan their career development through the establishment of an Individual Development Plan (IDP).

-A. The administration agrees, on an annual basis, normally the first quarter of the calendar year, to provide information and assistance, if necessary, to employees for

-- the purpose and means of establishing IDPs.
+- A. The Agency agrees, on an annual basis, normally the first quarter of the calendar year, to provide information and assistance, if necessary, to employees for the purpose and means of establishing IDPs.
+Employees requiring assistance will normally consult with their first line supervisor in completing and submitting their IDP.
+If the first line supervisor is unavailable, the employee may request assistance from the second line supervisor or designee.
 The approving management official will also be identified. - B. Because of the nature of their appointments, IDPs are not appropriate for term or temporary employees. - C. Employees may initiate IDPs through their designated management official.
 The designated management official will, if requested, assist the employee in the preparation of the IDP and will review it with the employee to assure conformance with organizational needs and individual career needs.
-The plan will be referred to the designated approving official and the employee will be notified of approval/disapproval or the need for modification. - D. IDP information will be available to employees on an agency website.
+The plan will be referred to the designated approving official and the employee will be notified of approval/disapproval or the need for modification.
+The Agency acknowledges that duty time is appropriate for employees to complete an IDP.
+Time for approved IDP training activities will be addressed in accordance with Section 8 of this Article. - D. IDP information will be available to employees on an agency website.